Dankov: History

 By the 18th century, its spelling changed from Donkov to Dankov.
 The town was chartered by Catherine the Great but was demoted in status to that of a rural locality between 1796 and 1804 and again between 1924 and 1959.

+On the night of 25 September 1918, during the Russian Civil War eleven hostages being held by the Ryazan Region Cheka were executed on wasteland adjoining the Dankov town cemetery.
+In 2011 descendants of the hostages raised crosses and a memorial there.

 Administrative and municipal status

 Within the framework of administrative divisions, Dankov serves as the administrative center of Dankovsky District.
 As an administrative division, it is incorporated within Dankovsky District as Dankov Town Under District Jurisdiction.
 As a municipal division, Dankov Town Under District Jurisdiction is incorporated within Dankovsky Municipal District as Dankov Urban Settlement.